scrapy/scrapy/docs/topics/spiders.rst

        A list of URLs where the spider will begin to crawl from, when no particular URLs are specified.
 So, the first pages downloaded will be those listed here.
-The subsequent :class:`~scrapy.http.Request` will be generated successively from data contained in the start URLs.
+The subsequent :class:`~scrapy.Request` will be generated successively from data contained in the start URLs.

    .. attribute:: custom_settings